 Up to 2 Hours

 Want to enjoy all that San Diego Bay has to offer while getting some light exercise at the same time?
 Then visit SD Adventures, the #1 kayak rental facility in San Diego.
-There’s no experience necessary and our kayaks are easy to maneuver and navigate.
+There’s no experience necessary, and our kayaks are easy to maneuver and navigate.

-We are proud of our 300 + 5-star reviews at Google, Yelp & Tripadvisor.
+We are proud of our 300 + 5-star reviews on Google, Yelp & Tripadvisor.
 That’s a testament to our dedication to customer service, making sure you are completely satisfied with your rental experience from start to finish.

 Make sure each passenger is wearing an appropriately sized life jacket.

 Always be wary of weather conditions while out on the bay.

 Use common sense and follow the rules of the road.

 Dress appropriately for the weather to maximize your comfort.

 Make sure you are attached to the start/stop switch cord so the machine stops if you accidentally fall off.

 Always keep your hands, feet and clothes away from the pump intake.